marioortizmanero/pdk-experiments/README.md

   shared library and then loaded from the main binary.

 You have to build the main binary and the plugins separately.
 You can then load the plugin with the main binary and see what happens.
+There's usually a `Makefile` that does everything for you, though.

 ## Benchmarking